SFC-Sarge/VSIXLinqPadForVS/README.md

     var result = vegetables.Cast<string>();
 ```

-The above query returns:
+The above query works and returns:

 ![Working Statement](https://user-images.githubusercontent.com/67446778/148125528-55657e42-7621-4d28-86b9-55a7be497dd0.png)

-This example does not work since the var value has the value not a variable called result.
+This example does not work since the `var value` has the value, not a variable called result.

 ```csharp
     List<string> vegetables = new List<string> { "Cucumber", "Tomato", "Broccoli" };